farlee2121/DevEssentialsBlog/_posts/2020-11-27-Schema-and-Selection.md

 Data is accessed and aggregated by type name.

-This is great because accessing data requires only the bear conceptual minimum: an idea of what guarantees the data meets and existance of the data.
+This is great because accessing data requires only the bear conceptual minimum: an idea of what guarantees the data meets and existence of the data.
 Clojure can even generate property-based tests since the guarantees are communicated directly in code.

 ### Who owns optionality
-Optionality is represented by presense or absense of a key.
+Optionality is represented by presence or absence of a key.
 If a key is required and doesn't exist, the compiler or runtime can throw an error.
-If optional, the consumer checks for the presense of the key.
+If optional, the consumer checks for the presence of the key.

 This strikes at an important question: who owns optionality?